 The VolREthics Initiative: Healthy Research Volunteers and Ethics

 In early 2022, Inserm set up an international initiative on ethical issues related to the participation of healthy volunteers in biomedical research.
 Called VolREthics, which is short for Volunteers in Research and Ethics, this initiative is supported by numerous international partners.
 Its objective is to lead to the sharing and discussion of practices at international level, so that each country can decide on the best way to protect its healthy volunteers.
+In June 2024, after an international consultation which has included a panel of healthy volunteers, a key deliverable of the VolRethics initiative was made public: the Global Ethics Charter for the Protection of Healthy Volunteers in Clinical Trials.

 Every year, tens of thousands of people with no known major medical problems participate in research studies aimed at testing the tolerability and behavior within the body of medicines, vaccines, and other biomedical interventions.
 These people do not derive any direct medical benefit from their participation.
 The fact that they are healthy helps to avoid any changes in the behavior of the drug related to various diseases.
 They are called « healthy volunteers » to differentiate them from patients who suffer from the diseases in question, and for whom participation in biomedical research may provide medical benefit.